zechlau14/zechlau14.github.io/projects/pets-with-fedoras-slides.md

 # Introduction 8

-On your turn, read your card out loud and answer the question for you.
+On your turn, read your card out loud and answer the question(s).
 You may choose and embellish an answer from the list on the card or come up with something new.

 ---